 Required materials:

-Corn ribs cut into quarters for easy eating.
+Cut into quarters as 'corn ribs' for easy eating.

 Setup instructions: